mitre/microsoft-iis-8.5-server-stig-baseline/README.md

 see: https://iasecontent.disa.mil/stigs/zip/U_MS_IIS_8-5_Server_V1R5_STIG.zip

 ## Versioning and State of Development
-This project uses the [Semantic Versioning Policy] (https://semver.org/).
+This project uses the [Semantic Versioning Policy](https://semver.org/).

 ### Branches
 The master branch contains the latest version of the software leading up to a new release.